On a Theorem by Bezboruah & Shepherdson: The Bezboruah-Shepherdson Theorem for Markov Coding

 In case the highest degree $k$ is zero, the value is a standard integer, so again not equal to $\mc x_1$. \end{proof}

-The matrix $\beta = [n]^a[m]^b$ is, almost by definition, in $\mc K$.
+The matrix $\beta = [m]^a[n]^b$ is, almost by definition, in $\mc K$.

-\begin{lem} The elements occurring in the ur-string $\beta$ in $\mc K$ are precisely $n$ and $m$.
-The first occurrence of an element is an occurrence of $n$ and the last occurrence is an occurrence of $m$.
-Moreover, every occurrence of $m$ is preceded by an occurrence of $m$ and an occurrence of $n$. \end{lem}
+\begin{lem} The elements occurring in the container string $\beta$ in $\mc K$ are precisely $m$ and $n$.
+The first occurrence of an element is an occurrence of $m$ and the last occurrence is an occurrence of $n$.
+Moreover, every occurrence of $n$ is preceded by an occurrence of $m$ and an occurrence of $n$. \end{lem}

 \begin{proof} Clearly, if some elements $\vv d$ of $\mc K$ have a quantifier-free property in $\mc N$, they also have this property in $\mc K$.